In Search of Lost Utility: Private Location Data: Model

 \subsubsection{Trace Generation (TG)}

 When a trajectory is generated, we first sample a pair of source $L_{src}$ and destination $L_{dst}$ locations along with the time slot $t$ from the output distribution of $TI_{\theta_1}$.
-Then, a weighted directed routing graph $G(V, E)$ is built, where the edge weights are the transition probabilities between two location points generated by $TPG_{\theta_2}$ (i.e., $V = \mathbf{L}$, $E$ is composed of all location pairs that are within distance $s$, and $weight((L_{x}, L_{y})) = -\log Pr[L_{x} \rightarrow L_{y} | t, L_{dst}]$ for any $(L_x, L_y) \in E$).
-Finally, a trajectory is constructed from graph $G$ by applying Dijkstra's shortest path algorithm to search for the most probable path between $L_{src}$ and $L_{dst}$.
-If the training of $TI_{\theta_1}$ and $TPG_{\theta_2}$ are differentially private, the shortest path search in graph $G$ is also differentially private, since $G$ is constructed from the privacy-preserving outputs of $TI_{\theta_1}$ and $TPG_{\theta_2}$.
-Note that $G$ is specific to a given destination $L_{dst}$ and time slot $t$, hence different graphs are constructed for trajectories differing in their destination or time.
-Also note that each vertex in $G$ has at most $s$ neighbors which makes the search algorithm more scalable compared to the case when $G$ is complete (i.e., an individual can move to any location from any location at any time).
+Then, a weighted directed routing graph $G(V, E)$ is built, where the edge weights are the transition probabilities between any two location points generated by $TPG_{\theta_2}$ (i.e., $V$ is composed of locations in TOP-K, and $weight((L_{x}, L_{y})) = -\log Pr[L_{x} \rightarrow L_{y} | t, L_{dst}]$ for any $(L_x, L_y) \in E$, that is the negative logarithm of the transition probability from $L_x$ to $L_y$ conditioned on destination $D$ and time $t$).
+Note that $G$ is complete and specific to a given destination $L_{dst}$ and time slot $t$, hence different graphs are constructed for trajectories differing in their destination or time.
+The routing graph defines a distribution of paths between any location and destination $L_{dst}$ at time $t$, and our task is to draw a path from this distribution in order to generate a trajectory.